 What Carat Should An Engagement Ring Be?

 When it comes to getting engaged, there are a lot of to think about.
-From wondering how much should you spend on an engagement ring to knowing how to buy an engagement ring, thinking about where you should propose and what precious metal should you choose, we know there's a million and one questions.
+From wondering how much should you spend on an engagement ring to knowing how to buy an engagement ring, thinking about where you should propose and what precious metal should you choose, we know there's a million and one things to consider.